 Best Credit Cards to Pay Your Taxes

-When it comes to covering your tax liabilities and paying the IRS, some credit cards — and credit card issuers — are better than others.
-What follows is an overview of the top cards to pay your end-of-year and quarterly estimated taxes, segmented into four categories: cash back, travel, low APR, and small-business credit cards.
+When it comes to covering your tax liabilities and paying the IRS, some credit card offers — and credit card issuers — are better than others.
+What follows is an overview of the top cards to pay your end-of-year and quarterly estimated taxes, segmented into four categories: cash-back, travel, low-APR, and small-business credit cards.

 Best Cash-Back Credit Cards for Tax Payments

-The most taxpayer-friendly cash-back cards have outsize sign-up bonuses and offer relatively high ongoing returns on spending — including on state and federal taxes — via generous cash rewards programs:
+The most taxpayer-friendly cash-back cards have outsize sign-up bonuses and offer relatively high ongoing returns on spending — including on state and federal taxes — via generous cash rewards programs.

 Check out our guide to the best cash-back credit cards for more ideas.